You may already know that discoloration and scarring left from acne are much more difficult to heal than the condition itself.

 But before I start talking about my experience using the PurePressed Mineral Powder Foundation, let’s dig into the ingredients.

 Besides that, it also contains Mica, Dimethicone (which is excellent for retaining moisture into the skin), as well as pine bark and pomegranate extracts which are known for their antioxidant properties.

 This doesn’t really matter to me because I don’t expect my makeup to act as skincare, so as long as it doesn’t clog my pores and break me out, I don’t need it to be anything fancy.

 What I found interesting is that the powder doesn’t contain Talc which absorbs excess oil and gives you that dead and dehydrated skin look, or Bismuth Oxychloride which is sometimes used in powders as a substitute for Talc but it is associated with skin irritations.

 The product has a consistency the name suggests – pressed powder.

-However, you do need to be careful when you are taking product with your brush because it does fly all over the place in tiny specks.
-It’s not quite like a loose powder but it’s close.
+However, you need to be careful when taking the product with your brush because it does fly all over the place in tiny specks.
+It’s not quite like a loose powder, but it’s close.